KevinRejevich/Latin102/Translation2.md

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
 Find the dictionary entry for this word in the Lewis-Short’s Latin Dictionary, and give its URN here.
   Sublatam is a Perfect Passive Participle that is a compound of the verb 'fero, ferre, tuli, latum'; feminine accustive singular perfect passive.
-THE LINK DID NOT WORK!!!!!!!!!!
+THE LINK DID NOT WORK!!!!!!!!!! (accusative, feminine, sg., perfect, passive)

 Identify the form of sagittis.
 Why does Hyginus use this case?
   Ablative, plural, ablative of means.
 Hyginus uses this case as describes the action between Hercules and Nessus concerning the fixation of arrows.